 These benefits help employees manage everyday health costs and improve overall well-being, making group plans an essential part of a startup’s compensation package.

-Group health plans in Canada typically cover the following conditions:
+Group health plans for startups typically cover the following conditions:

-• Mental health support: Support for mental health under health insurance coverage in Canada has become important in recent times.
-Coverage for mental health generally includes counselors, therapists, and psychiatrist services.
+- Mental health support: Support for mental health under health insurance coverage in Canada has become important in recent times.
+Coverage for mental health generally includes counsellors, therapists, and psychiatric services.
 Employers also offer an Employee and Family Assistance Program (EFAP) for the well-being of employees

-• Paramedical services: Paramedical services include multiple treatments such as physiotherapy, massage, chiropractor services, and acupuncture
+- Paramedical services: Paramedical services include multiple treatments such as physiotherapy, massage, chiropractic services, and acupuncture

 Read more about types of group health insurance plans in Canada